eduardoiann/pokeapp/README.md

 # PokeApp

+## Disclaimer

+  I'm currently studying Web Development, and I have been for the past 9 months.
+This project was made for the purpose listed bellow, and nothing more.
+Any feedback will be extremely welcomed and appreciated!

 ## Description

 This app was a 4 day project designed to be an technical challenge for a Junior Front-end position at Ilia Digital.
 It's a Pokemon TCG App that would need to fulfill the following requirements: